Kyu-Kurarin: Reception

 "Kyu-Kurarin" received critical acclaim from a number of music critics.
 It is considered one of Iyowa's signature songs or one of his biggest hits.
 Namahoge described the song as "Iyowa's glitch magnum opus", and praised the way the it expresses time through music, including the sound of the alarm clock and its divergence from dreams.
 Flat also evaluates the song positively, highlighting how these "dissonant ornaments" are unified by "the catchy melody and powerful chord progression," maintaining "a sense of order as pop music."
 Sugiyama appreciates the experimental sounds used in the song, such as the "hurly xylophone, dissonances, spacey synth, and reverse-audio-like effects," noting that they harmonize well with the lyrics.
 According to Kawano, the song has become "the most popular track" on the album Watashi no Heritage.

 On September 5, 2021, it surpassed 100,000 views on Nico Nico Douga.
-On YouTube, it had over 1,000,000 views by January 19, 2024, has exceeded the 80,000,000 views by May 2025.
+On YouTube, it had over 10,000,000 views by June 19, 2022 and exceeded 80,000,000 views by May 2025.
 It was ranked at the top of Billboard Japan Nico Nico Vocaloid Songs Top 20 chart, which was released on 23 August 2023.
 Since this chart launched on 7 December 2022, the song has appeared in the chart for most weeks in 2021–24.
 It also reached on number 7 of the Billboard JAPAN Heatseekers Songs.